35 Famous Russian Sayings, Quotes and Proverbs

-Reagan used the phrase frequently with Mikhail Gorbachev when discussing nuclear disarmament towards the end of the Cold War, so many people believe the phrase was an American creation.
+Reagan used the phrase frequently with Mikhail Gorbachev when discussing nuclear disarmament toward the end of the Cold War, so many people believe the phrase was an American creation.
 In truth, it’s an old Russian proverb that’s still used and was recently repeated in the popular HBO mini-series, “Chernobyl.”

 Leo Tolstoy, Nikolai Gogol, Anton Chekhov and many more Russian authors have provided dozens of famous quotes from their literary work over the centuries.
-If you aren’t ready to read classical literature in the original Russian, there are plenty of easy Russian readers to get you started.

-Regardless of your comfort level with Russian literature, here are three of the most famous quotes from the greats you should know:
+Here are three of the most famous quotes from the greats you should know:

 2. Мой дядя самых честных правил.